The Necessary Stage: Main season

-The Necessary Stage's international collaboration, Separation 40, was produced with Malaysian theatre company Dramalab, and was staged at the Esplanade as part of its Theatre Studio Season, and at Kuala Lumpur Performing Arts Centre.
+TNS's international collaboration, Separation 40, was produced with Malaysian theatre company Dramalab, and was staged at the Esplanade as part of its Theatre Studio Season, and at Kuala Lumpur Performing Arts Centre.

-In June 2006, The Necessary Stage presented Mobile, a creative collaboration involving talents from Japan, The Philippines, Singapore and Thailand, as part of the Singapore Arts Festival.
+In June 2006, TNS presented Mobile, a creative collaboration involving talents from Japan, The Philippines, Singapore and Thailand, as part of the Singapore Arts Festival.
 Mobile also toured to Kuala Lumpur following its world premiere in Singapore for a 3-day run at The Actors Studio in Bangsar, as well as at Setagaya Public Theatres in Tokyo in March 2007.

-2007 sees The Necessary Stage celebrating its 20th anniversary.
+2007 sees TNS celebrating its 20th anniversary.
 As part of its celebration, the company staged two works, the first being a seminal piece first staged in 1993, Off Centre.
 This production was presented at Esplanade Theatre Studio as part of The Studios Season in May 2007 and received accolades and warm responses from the audience and press.
 The play has been selected by the Ministry of Education (Singapore) as part of the GCE 'O' and 'N' level literature syllabus from 2007 onwards.

-In November 2007, The Necessary Stage presented another a brand new play that dealt with the issue of living, dying and the pain in between.
+In November 2007, TNS presented another a brand new play that dealt with the issue of living, dying and the pain in between.
 Good People looks at the relationship between 3 people – Miguel, the new Medical Director trying to run a tight ship; Yati, a jaded nurse making the best of a ‘dead-end’ job; and Radha, the terminally-ill patient addicted to marijuana to relieve her pain.
 Moving, humorous and evocative, Good People looks at urgent contemporary issues through the test of personal relationships.
 The play received critical acclaim and popular acclaim in Singapore, and travelled to Kuala Lumpur in May 2008.
 It was nominated in 7 categories of the 2008 Life!
 Theatre Awards and won the Best Original Script award.